dkjangid910/Image_Compression_Algos/README.md

       ```
       python klt.py -i ./Data/set_1
       ```
-      Reconstructed images will be saved in result folder.
+      Reconstructed images will be saved in results/klt folder.

       5.2 for DFT and DCT
       ```
       python dft_dct.py -i ./Data/set_1
       ```
+      Reconstructed images will be saved in results/dft and results/dct folder

       5.3 For JPEG Compression
+      ```
+      python jpeg_comp.py -i Data/set_1/Nikon_D70s_1_23105.png  -n 64 -m zonal_coding
+      ```
+      where n is number of coefficients and m is methods either zonal coding or threshold coding.
+Results will be saved in results/jpeg folder